 And after numerous dates around the UK, HANNAH PEEL brings ‘Journey To Cassiopeia’ to London for its biggest performance yet at the soon-to-be reopened Queen Elizabeth Hall at London’s South Bank Centre.
 The interstellar musical experience will contain striking visuals plus a performance of MIKE OLDFIELD’s ‘Tubular Bells’ by TUBULAR BRASS, the brass band that will be accompanying her for this concert.

-Fresh from writing the music for a new stage adaptation of ‘Brighton Rock’ and collaborating with Paul Weller, HANNAH PEEL kindly took time out to talk to The Electricity Club about how the ‘Journey To Cassiopeia’ has lifted off…
+Fresh from writing the music for a new stage adaptation of ‘Brighton Rock’ and collaborating with Paul Weller, HANNAH PEEL kindly took time out to talk about how the ‘Journey To Cassiopeia’ has lifted off…

 A synth / brass band concept album was quite a way out idea but you’ve been vindicated…